Immigration, deportation, and Catholic principles: 21 points

 Irregular immigration status does not deprive immigrants of their fundamental human dignity or their right to humane treatment by the state.9 Lack of documentation does not absolve Christians from the ordinary debts of charity and solicitude that we owe to one another, nor does it exempt the Church from its calling to serve the poor.

 Irregular immigration status alone does not call for an enforcement-first approach.
 Pope John Paul II emphasizes that the “poverty and misfortune” of even undocumented immigrants calls us to come “generously to their aid.”
 Rather than seeking to punish their illegal actions, he says first of all that “it is important to help illegal migrants to complete the necessary administrative papers to obtain a residence permit,” and advocates charitable institutions such as the Church working with authorities to “seek appropriate, lawful solutions to various cases.”
 Only in cases where “no solution is foreseen” does he contemplate directing undocumented migrants “either to seek acceptance in other countries, or to return to their own country.”
 While the Holy Father does not clarify the sort of conditions under which no solution might be foreseen, the emphasis is clearly on trying to find solutions to aid undocumented migrants rather than leading with a law-enforcement approach to them as criminals.
+Pope Francis, in his recent letter to US bishops, states, “The rightly formed conscience cannot fail to make a critical judgment and express its disagreement with any measure that tacitly or explicitly identifies the illegal status of some migrants with criminality.”

 These complexities necessarily entail elements of fuzziness and subjectivity, which is simply to say the issues here are like most of human life.
 I don’t propose, in any version of this piece, to lay out criteria for determining definitively who can claim the US as their homeland and who cannot.
 But all reasonable human beings should be able to agree that on clear-cut extremes between which lines must be drawn.
 For example:

 A legal migrant who has lived in the US for, say, six months and has been convicted of violent crimes is a reasonable candidate for deportation.
+In the words of Pope Francis, “one must recognize the right of a nation to defend itself and keep communities safe from those who have committed violent or serious crimes while in the country or prior to arrival.”

 Some resources